aslansrl/CLOUDRELI/README.md

 - **🔐 User Registration and Login:** Users can sign up and log in using their email and password.
 - **🔗 Login with Google and GitHub:** Users can authenticate with their Google and GitHub accounts.
+- **🔒 Password Reset: ** When users forget their passwords, they can create a new one through a token sent via email.
 - **📤 File Upload:** Users can upload and store various types of files with ease.
 - **👁️ File Viewing:** Users can view their uploaded files directly in the browser.
 - **📥 File Download:** Users can download their files to local devices for offline access.